gdmcbain/firedrake/docs/source/download.rst

 Potential installation errors on Mac OS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The installation of FFC_ requires a C++11 compatible compiler and
+The installation of MFFC_ requires a C++11 compatible compiler and
 standard library, some Mac OS systems (for example OS X "Lion")
 supply the former, but not the latter.
 Should you obtain errors
-installing FFC_ of the following form:
+installing MFFC_ of the following form:

 .. code-block:: c